When Selling Your Home Can Help Save the Climate

 Thinking of selling your home?
 We want to help you make it greener, healthier, and more valuable first.

-Our system could make a deep retrofit of almost any home practical, affordable, and more sellable.
+Our system can make a deep retrofit of almost any home practical, affordable, and more sellable.

-It's called the Green Legacy Fund and in our proposal for Minnesota, we ensure that 40% of benefits flow to environmental justice communities, and help us achieve Minnesota’s carbon-reduction targets at the same time.
-With pilot support, it could become a model for healthier homes, fair access, and a smarter, climate driven housing market.
+It's called the Green Legacy Fund.
+In our Minnesota proposal, we ensure that 40% of benefits flow to environmental justice communities while helping achieve statewide carbon-reduction targets.
+With pilot support, it can become a model for healthier homes, fair access, and a smarter, climate-driven housing market.

 1) Build a Home Profile